SecureStackCo/actions-log4j/README.md

 1. Log in to [SecureStack](https://app.securestack.com) and go to the Profile -> GENERATE KEY screen.
 2. Generate an API key and copy the value.
-3. Go to Settings for your GitHub repository and click on Secrets at the bottom left.
+3. Go to Settings for your GitHub repository and click on Secrets -> Actions at the bottom left.
 4. Create a new secret named SECURESTACK_API_KEY_SECRET and paste the value from step 2 into the field.

 ## Retreiving your SecureStack Application ID